BrianHan113/IoT-HomeAutomation-ESP32/README.md

 5. Start the ArduinoWeatherHardwareMonitor desktop app, make sure to run as admin
 6. Select the appropriate serial port by right clicking the tray icon

-At this point, the waveforms and weather information should have loaded on the main page, the LOCKPC button and the music player should be working (Fill the music folder of the repo with your music files, any format supported by WinAmp).
-Note that Winamp is not necessary if you do not want the music player functionality, just press cancel when prompted to find the install directory on the desktop app.
+At this point, the waveforms and weather information should have loaded on the main page, the LOCKPC button and the music player should be working.
+Right click the tray icon to select your WinAmp installation folder and your music folder.
+You will only have to do this once, unless you change your WinAmp path or your music folder.

 ### Linking and Turning Peripherals on/off
 <div style="display: flex; align-items: center;">